bring/hedwig/src/shared/components/dropdown/Dropdown.md

 ## Dropdowns

-The custom dropdown will progressively enhance a native select element into a custom dropdown list.
+The custom dropdown will progressively enhance a native `<select />` element into a custom dropdown list.

 Upon selecting an option, the native select will be updated with the correct value.